Why choose this course?

 Please click here to request an application form.

 Auditions will be held in at Rose Bruford College, Sidcup or by video submission and Skype.
-Auditions will also be held at URTAs in New York and Chicago in 2018

 This practical intensive course draws on the various professional, vocationally-focussed actor training programmes at Rose Bruford College and delivered by experienced professional teachers and practitioners as well as visiting directors and workshop leaders.